What is gorder?

 gorder is a command-line tool that aims to provide a comprehensive, reliable, simple, and fast way to calculate atomistic and coarse-grained lipid order parameters from Gromacs simulations.

-The primary (and possibly naïve) goal of gorder is to completely replace the use of gmx order for atomistic and coarse-grained systems. gmx order is a tool still widely used in the Gromacs community despite its tedious usage and the well-known fact that it produces incorrect results for many systems [1].
+The primary (and possibly naïve) goal of gorder is to completely replace the use of gmx order for atomistic and coarse-grained systems. gmx order is a tool still widely used in the Gromacs community despite its tedious usage and the fact that it sometimes produces completely incorrect results.1

 Some theory

 Lipid order parameters quantify the degree of ordering in lipid membranes.
-They can be obtained from both experimental measurements and simulations, making them quite useful.
+They can be obtained from both experimental measurements and simulations, making them quite useful for checking force-field accuracy, studying molecular structures, tracking phase transitions and various other stuff.

 The order parameter in atomistic simulations can be calculated as:

 For coarse-grained systems, the order parameter can be calculated using the same equation.
 However, here corresponds to the angle between the vector connecting two consecutive beads of the lipid and the bilayer normal.
-Using this definition, the order parameter increases as the membrane structure becomes more ordered. of 0 corresponds to a disordered membrane.
+Using this definition, the order parameter (sometimes denoted as ) increases as the membrane structure becomes more ordered.
 For coarse-grained systems, the order parameter is usually reported directly as to facilitate comparison with the atomistic (which follows the same trend).

 Installation